-Police search for gunman who killed four at Nashville waffle house
+Police hunt gunman who killed four at Nashville waffle house

 Police said Reinking moved to Nashville last autumn and had been working in construction, but was fired from one job three weeks ago and left another last week after just one day.

-Officers are going door-to-door in the manhunt and “our efforts will continue until he is apprehended,” Nashville Police Chief Steve Andersen said.
+Officers are going door-to-door in the manhunt and “our efforts will continue until he is apprehended,” Nashville Police Chief Steve Anderson said.

-Two people wounded in the shooting are at Vanderbilt University Medical Center.
-One is in critical condition and the other is in critical but stable condition, said hospital spokeswoman Jennifer Wetzel.
+The Antioch neighborhood was the scene of a mass shooting last September.
+A 25-year-old gunman wearing a mask killed a woman outside the Burnette Chapel Church of Christ and then shot and wounded six worshipers inside during a Sunday service.
+He later shot and wounded himself in a scuffle with an usher.

+Calls to end gun violence and toughen restrictions on firearms sales in the United States have increased since the Feb.
+14 massacre of 17 people at a high school in Parkland, Florida, sparked a youth-led activist movement.

+Nashville Mayor David Briley said tragedies like the one on Sunday should not happen.

+“This is our second mass shooting in 7 months,” Briley wrote on Twitter.
+“We need comprehensive gun reform.
+If we all come together on this for the greater good, we can take weapons of war off the street.”

-Reporting by Tim Ghianni; Additional reporting by Rich McKay in Atlanta and Barbara Goldberg in New York; Editing by Daniel Wallis and Peter Cooney
+Reporting by Tim Ghianni; Additional reporting by Rich McKay in Atlanta, Barbara Goldberg in New York, and Keith Coffman in Denver; Editing by Daniel Wallis and Peter Cooney